kkeri/fluent-hs-demo/README.md

 # A Fluent demo interpreter written in Haskell

-This is a demo implementation of the Fluent language.
+This is a demo interpreter for the Fluent core language.
-It is not a faithful implementation of the full language, but a simplified version that demonstrates the core ideas and the related programming techniques.
+It is not a reference implementation of the language, but a simplified version that demonstrates the core ideas and the related programming techniques.
-Clear mapping of concepts into source code is prioritized over performance.
+Clear mapping of concepts into source code is a goal of this project, but runtime efficiency is not a priority.

-This document starts with an introduction to the language and its algebraic properties, then it describes the evaluation strategies and the normalisation process.
-Finally, it gives a brief overview of the interpreter.
+## How to build and run

+To build the project, you need the Haskell build tool `stack`.
+If you don't have it installed, you can get it from https://docs.haskellstack.org/en/stable/README/.

+To run the interpreter, use the `stack run` command in the main directory of the project.

 ## Concatenative programming and Fluent